Seasons at Tennessee: Nine Seasons

 2002 Atlantic-10 Coach of the Year

-After seven successful seasons of directing the Lady Vols, Matt Kredich just completed his first season directing the newly combined Tennessee men's and women's swimming and diving program.
+In 2013-14, Matt Kredich just completed his second season directing the combined Tennessee men's and women's swimming and diving program after seven years of coaching the UT women.

 Among the numerous success stories include 100-meter butterfly American record holder Christine Magnuson, who was a double silver medalist at the 2008 Olympic Games and finished her college career as a 23-time All-American, four-time SEC champion and Swimmer of the Year, NCAA champion, and Olympic Trials champion.